At Michigan, there are several different internal training pathways for gaining sub-specialty training while completing your residency.

 Combined Diagnostic Radiology / Nuclear Medicine Track

-At Michigan, up to two-three residents per year can pursue the unique opportunity to spend their fourth year of radiology training in our Nuclear Medicine Department as Nuclear Medicine Fellows.
-Residents who choose this route will not only staff our busy PET/CT and General Nuclear Medicine rotations, but will also present at all tumor boards, treat patients in our radiopharmaceutical therapy clinic, and perform/interpret nuclear cardiology exams at the Ann Arbor VA Hospital.
-This broad and in-depth experience not only complements one’s radiology training, but fulfills the requirements to sit for the American Board of Nuclear Medicine (ABNM) certifying exam the following October.
-At the conclusion of this specialized training, residents who enroll in this track receive a fellowship certificate and go on to become fully board-certified in Nuclear Medicine approximately 12 months before completion of their final Diagnostic Radiology certifying exam.
+Residents can elect to spend their fourth year of radiology training in our nuclear medicine division.
+Residents who choose this pathway will rotate through PET/CT and general nuclear medicine areas.
+They will also be expected to present at all tumor boards, treat patients in our radiopharmaceutical therapy clinic, and perform/interpret nuclear cardiology exams at the Ann Arbor VA Hospital.
+This broad and in-depth experience fulfills the requirements to sit for the American Board of Nuclear Medicine (ABNM) certifying exam.
+At the conclusion of this specialized training, residents who enroll in this pathway can therefore become fully board-certified in nuclear medicine.